-On May 11, 1923, Alla secretly divorced her real husband, Sergei Golovin, in Russia.
-She kept it from Charles, her fake husband.
-She intended to go to Europe and then pretend to have divorced Charles in Paris.
+On May 11, 1923, without telling her fake husband Charles, Alla secretly divorced her real husband, Sergei Golovina.
+She’d thought she would go to Europe and then announce that she had divorced Charles in Paris.
 A fake divorce to end her fake marriage.

-But going abroad had to wait.
+But It didn’t work out that way.
+Going abroad would have to wait.
 She was strapped for cash.
-Instead of a trip to Paris, she returned to the vaudeville circuit, opening in “Collusion” at the Orpheum in San Francisco on August 25.
+She returned to the vaudeville circuit , opening in “Collusion” at the Orpheum in San Francisco in late August.
 She played a prostitute caught en flagrante with a customer, who, it develops, set the trap himself as a gambit to secure a divorce from his faithless wife.

-Considered racy for its time, the tour played to sold-out houses.
+Considered racy for its time, the nationwide tour played to sold-out houses.
 It also received nonstop criticism from moralists as it moved eastward.
-The name was changed to “The Unknown Lady” prior to it New York debut.
-Tickets sold out on opening night at the Palace on October 23, 1923.
-Nazimova took 12 curtain calls.
-But after three days of protests by Catholic groups and others, the Orpheum Circuit shuttered the show and paid Nazimova $15,000 for the cancelled bookings in New York, Washington and Philadelphia.
+Prior to it New York debut, the title was changed to “The Unknown Lady.”
+The opening night performance at the Palace in October sold out, and the enraptured audience gave Nazimova 12 curtain calls.
+But after three days of protests by Catholic groups and others, the Orpheum Circuit capitulated.
+They closed the show and paid Nazimova $15,000 for cancelled bookings in New York, Washington and Philadelphia.

-Two months later, Nazimova opened at Orpheum’s Palace in Chicago in a play with a decidedly different take on divorce.
-In “That Sort,” she played a woman driven to drug abuse after losing custody of her children in her divorce from her abusive husband.
+Two months later Alla opened at Orpheum Palace in Chicago in a play with a decidedly different take on divorce.
+In “That Sort,” she played a woman driven to drug abuse after she loses custody of her children when she divorces her abusive husband.
 In the end, through sheer force of will, she redeems herself by tossing out the drugs.
 The tour ran for two months, ending the last week in February 1924, in San Francisco.

 Charles Moves Out

-Nazimova received word in San Francisco from Charles Bryant that he was leaving her.
+Nazimova received word in San Francisco from Charles that he was leaving her.
 It can’t have been a surprise.
 Things had grown icy between them.
-Alla later told her sister that they hadn’t had sex in four years, but it likely had been longer than that.
-Charles may have grown tired of playing second fiddle to Paul Ivano, her boyfriend, the much younger French cinematographer, and to Alla’s fleeting dalliances with women.
+Alla told her sister that they hadn’t had sex in four years.
+Charles may have grown tired of playing second fiddle to Paul Ivano, her boyfriend, a much younger French cinematographer, and to Alla’s fleeting dalliances with women.

 He was well aware that she was out of money and that her financial prospects were grim.
 She was one of the highest-paid actors on the vaudeville circuit, but her income was far from enough to support her lavish movie-star lifestyle.
 Charles moved to the Athletic Club in Los Angeles and then decamped to Alla’s apartment at the Hotel des Artistes in New York.

 Alla returned to Los Angeles after Charles had gone.
 She’d made the difficult decision to put Hayvenhurst on the market.
 There were no takers.
-As the weeks passed, she must have remembered that when she leased the estate in 1918, it had been on the market for three or four years.
+As the weeks passed, it can’t have escaped her that when she leased the estate in 1918, it had been on the market for nearly four years.